AlexeyGorokhov/jwt-identity/README.md

 * Jwt-identity automatically provides for refresh token sliding expiration.
 While a user is being logged in with the use of a valid refresh token, if the refresh token expiration period has less than 25% time remaining, a new refresh token will be issued.

+* Jwt-identity enforces use of the algorithm, provided with configuration options, at token verification.
+For more information, refer to [Critical vulnerabilities in JSON Web Token libraries](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).

 ## Installation

 ```bash